-When to seek medical care for a tick bite
+When to get medical care for a tick bite

-If you have been bitten by a disease-carrying tick and become ill, you should seek medical attention as soon as possible.
+If you have been bitten by a disease-carrying tick and become ill, you should get medical attention as soon as possible.
 You may experience some of the following symptoms:

 - a spot or rash at the bite site

 If your allergic reaction is severe, you may also develop breathing difficulties along with a skin reaction at the bite site.
 If this occurs, call 911 or your local emergency number.

 Female ticks usually lay their eggs in the spring or summer.
 This means that the chance of a tick bite significantly increases.

 Remember that most tick bites are harmless.
 But they should be taken seriously since many of these arachnids can carry disease.